-- 2023 Cohort 1: 63% of customers with small pot sizes (average £21k pot size) (representing 29% of AUM) have charges greater or equal to 0.75% p.a. (but as noted, the charges on this cohort are capped at 1% based on the default investment cost). - 2023 Cohort 2: 7% of customers with medium pot sizes (representing 6% of AUM and average pot size of £39k) have charges greater or equal to 0.5% and less than 0.75% p.a. - 2023 Cohort 3: 30% of customers with larger pot sizes (representing 65% of AUM and average pot size of £104k) have charges less than 0.5% p.a.
+- 2024 Cohort 1: 64% of members with smaller sized pots (average pot size of £23k), (representing 30% of AUM) have charges greater or equal to 0.75% p.a. (but as noted, the charges on this cohort are capped at 1% based on the default investment cost). - 2024 Cohort 2: 7% of members with medium sized pots (6% of AUM and average pot size of £42k), have charges greater or equal to 0.5% and less than 0.75% p.a. - 2024 Cohort 3: 29% of members with larger sized pots and 64% of AUM (average pot size of £109k), have charges less than 0.5% p.a.

-Ongoing charges for all members are capped at 1% based on the default investment cost.
+As stated, ongoing charges for all members are capped at 1% based on the default investment cost.
 Where members have chosen investments other than the default, their actual costs differ and may be higher (most notably including property funds).
-Overall, only 3% of members have charges above 1% (representing only 2% of total AUM).
+Overall, only 3% of members have charges above 1% (representing only around 2% of total AUM).

 The charging structures may include percentage charges applied within the pricing of the investment funds, percentage charges applied by unit deduction at product level, and policy fees expressed as monetary amounts applied by unit deduction at product level.
 Some charging structures may include combinations of, and variations on, these types of charges.

 No charges apply for investment fund switches, and any legacy commission is paid by the Firm, so separate commission charges do not apply to member pots.

-If we look at the charges weighted by AUM, they average to just under 0.50% p.a., which includes all charges except transaction costs, expressed as a percentage of the total fund AUM.
+If we look at the total charges weighted by AUM, they average to just under 0.50% p.a., which includes all charges except transaction costs, expressed as a percentage of the total fund AUM.
 Whilst overall the average charges are low, the position for different policyholders varies based on pot size and those with the smallest pots are subject to charges the GAA rate as moderately high.

-Transaction costs for the Firm's Managed Fund, which is actively managed and is the largest fund by AUM, were 15bps during 2023 (2022: 32bps p.a.).
-All funds transaction costs ranged from 0% to 1.29% (2022: 0% to 1.80%).
+Transaction costs for the Firm's Managed Fund, which is actively managed and is the largest fund by AUM, were 10bps p.a. during 2024 (2023: 15bps p.a.)
+All Funds Transaction costs ranging from 0%-1.33% (2023 0% to 1.29%, 2022 0%-1.80%).